Comparing the effect of manure-extracted humic acid and commercial humic acid on the growth of maize and inorganic P forms in a calcareous soil

 Authors

-1 Dept., of Soil Science, Faculty of Agriculture, Shahid Bahonar University of Kerman
+1 Master's student, Department of Soil Science, Faculty of Agriculture, Shahid Bahonar University of Kerman, Kerman, Iran.

-2 Department of Soil Science, Faculty of Agriculture, Shahid Bahonar Univ. of Kerman
+2 Associate Professor, Department of Soil Science, Faculty of Agriculture, Shahid Bahonar University of Kerman, Kerman, Iran.

 3 Professor, Department of Soil Science, Faculty of Agriculture-, Shahid Bahonar University of Kerman